 His first treatment used his own autologous telomerase-positive stem cells, i.e., TSCs by intranasal infusion and PSCs and MesoSCs by regular IV infusion.
-That treatment proved life-saving with a loss of the neuropathic pain, loss of need for morphine, loss of brain fog, loss of bilateral sciatica, loss of cluster headaches, loss of systemic pain and sensitivity, and functional stasis in his remaining viable organs (heart: 25% cardiac output; lungs: 25% FEV1).
+That treatment proved life-saving with a loss of the neuropathic pain (by one week post-transplant), loss of need for morphine, loss of brain fog, loss of bilateral sciatica, loss of cluster headaches, loss of systemic pain and sensitivity, and functional stasis in his remaining viable organs (heart: 25% cardiac output; lungs: 25% FEV1) (by one month post-transplant).

-Unfortunately, due to having an inherited genetic defect for SLE, the individual reverted in less than a month and a second telomerase-positive stem cell treatment was performed.
+Unfortunately, due to having an inherited genetic defect for SLE, the individual reverted in just over a month's time frame and a second telomerase-positive stem cell treatment was performed.
 This time the treatment used allogeneic telomerase-positive TSCs and PSCs from a gender-matched (42-year-old male) with A+ blood group-matched donor that did not have a family history of SLE and absent of infectious diseases and deleterious genetic mutations.
 Protocol used was TSCs intranasal for CNS issues, TSCs slow IV infusion for heart, TSCs and PSCs nebulized for lung, and TSCs and PSCs systemically for autoimmune issues.
 Results from his second telomerase-positive stem cell treatment (and first allogeneic treatment) demonstrated a further decline in autoimmune-related CNS issues, an increase in heart function (cardiac output of 40%), an increase in lung function (FEV1 > 30%), and a further decrease in autoimmune-related systemic issues.

-The telomerase-positive stem cells for his third (2nd allogeneic) treatment were derived from a gender-matched (male) and O-negative donor (at time of 1st donation, age 73) with a family history absent of SLE or any other autoimmune disorders, absent of infectious diseases, and absent of deleterious genetic mutations.
+The telomerase-positive stem cells for his third (2nd allogeneic) treatment were derived from a gender-matched (male) and O-negative donor (at time of 1st donation, age 72) with a family history absent of SLE or any other autoimmune disorders, absent of infectious diseases, and absent of deleterious genetic mutations.
 Protocol used was TSCs intranasal for CNS issues, TSCs slow IV infusion for heart, TSCs and PSCs nebulized for lungs, and TSCs and PSCs systemically for autoimmune and other organ issues.
 Results from his third telomerase-positive (and second allogeneic) stem cell treatment demonstrated a loss of CNS issues, an increase in heart function to nearly 70% cardiac output, an increase in lung function to nearly 70% FEV1, a decrease in autoimmune issues, and increases in remaining organs, with functioning at or above 50%.

-Since his third telomerase-positive stem cell treatment he has had an additional 18 autologous stem cell treatments and seven allogeneic telomerase-positive stem cell treatments, for a total of 28 treatments thus far.
+Since his third telomerase-positive stem cell treatment he has had an additional 19 autologous stem cell treatments (20 total) and seven allogeneic telomerase-positive stem cell treatments (9 total), for a total of 29 treatments thus far.
 Currently, his remaining organs are functioning at or above 70% of normal, he has greatly reduced neurogenic symptoms, reduced pulmonary symptoms, and reduced or absent SLE-related symptoms.